BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Observations and data reduction

 The JWST/NIRSpec IFU data studied in this work originate from the BlackTHUNDER Large Programme (Black holes in THe early Universe aNd their DensE surRoundings; PID 5015; PIs: H. Übler, R. Maiolino). \UC was observed on 4-5 December, 2024 in PRISM/CLEAR (hereafter R100, $R\sim30-300$, $0.60{\,\rm \mu m}<\lambda_{\rm obs}<5.30{\,\rm \mu m}$) and G395H/F290LP (hereafter R2700, $R\sim2000-3700$, $2.87{\,\rm \mu m}<\lambda_{\rm obs}<5.14{\,\rm \mu m}$) using a 14-point medium cycling dither pattern (see Table \ref{obsdet} for more observation details).

 The raw data from these observations were downloaded from the the Barbara A. Mikulski Archive for Space Telescopes (MAST\footnote{\url{https://mast.stsci.edu/portal/Mashup/Clients/Mast/Portal.html}}).
 Calibration was performed using a customised version of the official pipeline (v1.15.0; \citealt{bush23}; see \citealt{pern23} for more details of customisation) with CRDS context 1293.
-These customisations account for 1/f noise correction, drizzling (\citealt{fruc02}), the subtraction of median values from count rate maps, manually masked cosmic rays and snowballs, open MSA slits, outliers in all dithers, and outlier rejection (\citealt{deug24}, $99.5\%$ for R100, $98\%$ for R2700).
-This results in two calibrated data cubes with spaxels of $0.05''$.
+These customisations account for 1/f noise correction, the subtraction of median values from count rate maps, manually masked cosmic rays and snowballs, open MSA slits, and rejection of artifacts identified by high flux-normalised derivatives along the dispersion direction of the count rate maps (\citealt{deug24}, using a rejection threshold of higher than $99.5\%$ of the resulting distribution for R100, and $98\%$ for R2700).
+By also utilising our multiple dithers and the drizzle algorithm (\citealt{fruc02}), we create two calibrated data cubes with spaxels of $0.05''$.
 We also removed pixels associated with artifacts by calculating the standard deviation of each spectral channel of the ERR extension (sigma\_clipped\_stats from astropy.stats).

 Next, we performed background subtraction on each cube using the Background2D task of photutils \citep{brad21}.
 First, the spatial region of \UC was masked in each cube, in order to exclude the signal from the background estimation.
 We then use Background2D to divide the field of view into boxes of width $10$\,px ($0.5$\,arcsec), calculate the sigma-clipped noise level in each box ($3\sigma$), spatially smooth the resulting background cube using a square filter of $5$\,px ($0.25$\,arcsec), and apply a median filter of width 25 spectral pixels to find a final background cube.
 We inspected both background cubes to ensure that no narrow features were present, and used them to create background-subtracted cubes.